oldenbur/gostree/README.md

 [![Build Status](https://travis-ci.org/oldenbur/gostree.svg?branch=master)](https://travis-ci.org/oldenbur/gostree)

-gostree is a utility written in pure [Go](https://golang.org/) for navigating string-indexed trees of unmarshalled yaml and json.
-A primary use case is for handling of json or yaml that does not have a pre-defined structure.
+gostree is a utility written in [Go](https://golang.org/) for navigating string-indexed trees of unmarshalled yaml and json.
+A primary use case is to handle json or yaml that does not have a pre-defined structure.
 For example, to ingest an arbitrary b-tree structure:
 ```go
 yaml := `
 ---